Parallax73/Soundle/README.md

 # Soundle

 ## Overview
-Soundle is Spring Boot application designed to offer a variety of services.
-It facilitates interactions with MyAnimeList for anime data, Spotify for music data, and includes user authentication features.
+Soundle is a guess game made with Spring Boot and Angular
 ## Technologies Used
 - **Spring Boot**: The core framework used to build the backend application.
 - **Lombok**: Utilized to minimize boilerplate code via annotations.